FreeFem/FreeFem-doc/docs/reference/Functions.md

 ![arcsinh function](images/arcsinh.svg)

 ## assert

-Verify a condition is true (same as C), if not the program stops.
+Verify if a condition is true (same as C), if not the program stops.

 ```freefem
 assert(x==0)